kd383/NetworkDOS/README.md

 density of states (PDOS).
 To run this experiment and produce the figure below, you can use the `demo_dos` and `demo_ldos` commands.
-By default, they use **Kernel Polynomial Method (KPM)** to compute 1000 Chebyshev moments with 20 probe vectors for the Erd &#955; s Collaboration Network.
+By default, they use **Kernel Polynomial Method (KPM)** to compute 1000 Chebyshev moments with 20 probe vectors for the Erd&#337;s Collaboration Network.

 * method: 'cheb'(default), 'lan', 'nd', 'exact'
 * dname: Use one from RODGER dataset, or supply an adjacency matrix.